Yuan-Meng/personal_website/content/posts/autocomplete.md

 - **Users**: Saves keystrokes + speeds up typing + discovers relevant search terms not previously thought of 👉 less search friction
 - **Search engines**: Reduces the probability of typos and ill-formed queries compared to if the user types the full query 👉 better query performance

+Without autocompletion, Yahoo! users shall spend roughly twice the time typing in the search bar, if they don't abandon search at all.

+## A Note on Related Tasks
+Autocompletion is a type of *query reformulation*, which also includes query suggestion, query expansion, and query correction.
+However, the goal and the usage of autocompletion is quite different from the latter three.
+The latter three take place *after* a query is submitted and aim to improve otherwise suboptimal query performance (e.g., the user didn't have the right "vocabulary" or typed something too specific).
+By contrast, autocompletion happens *before* query submission as users type and its purpose is to save keystrokes and ease the submission process.

 # Build A Simple Autocompletion Engine

 The "million-dollar question" is the "how" --- how do we know what the user meant to type without them typing the whole thing?